MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-26-Participation-Disadvantaged-Business-Enterprises-Department-Transportation-Financial-Assistance-Programs/subpart-D-Certification-Standards/section-26.68.md

 ##### § 26.68 Personal net worth. #####

-(a) *General.* An owner whose PNW exceeds the regulation's currently applicable PNW limit is not presumed economically disadvantaged.
+(a) *General.* An owner whose PNW exceeds $2,047,000 is not presumed economically disadvantaged.
+The Department will adjust the PNW cap pursuant to paragraph (d) of this section.

 (b) *Required documents.* Each owner on whom the firm relies for certification must submit a DOE and a corroborating personal net worth (PNW) statement, including required attachments.
 The owner must report PNW on the form, available at *https://www.Transportation.gov/DBEFORMS.* A certifier may require an owner to provide additional information on a case-by-case basis to verify the accuracy and completeness of the PNW statement.
 The certifier must have a legitimate and demonstrable need for the additional information.